South Miami, FL

 5.28k people

-As of 2023, 41.1% of South Miami, FL residents (4.91k people) were born outside of the United States, which is higher than the national average of 13.8%.
+As of 2023, 41.1% of South Miami, FL residents (4.91k people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in South Miami, FL was 44.2%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in South Miami, FL compared to that of it's neighboring and parent geographies.